DataDog/documentation/content/en/logs/log_collection/javascript.md

 * Use the library as a logger.
 Everything is forwarded to Datadog as JSON documents.
 * Add `context` and extra custom attributes to each log sent.
-* Wrap and forward every front end error automatically.
+* Wrap and forward every frontend error automatically.
-* Forward front end errors.
+* Forward frontend errors.
 * Record real client IP addresses and user agents.
 * Optimized network usage with automatic bulk posts.